For stunning sunsets, bring headlamps for the trek back.

 It’s important to note that some of the lands surrounding this trail are conservation easements.
 Please respect private property.

-The well-marked path is moderately steep and steady for the bulk of the hike but there are short, steep sections.
+The well-marked path is moderately steep and steady for the bulk of the hike, but there are short, steep sections.
 The trail follows the northern ridge of the mountain and keeps the steeper slopes off to the hiker's right.

+From the parking lot, the trail begins climbing immediately.
+You’ll notice numbers on trees along the way.
+This corresponds with an interpretive hiking guide.
 Around the halfway mark, there is a large boulder at the top of a steeper section.
 The trail swings left and continues to climb until 0.8 miles.
 Here, hikers will see a small cliff that they will soon be on top of.
-From there the trail moderates nicely before topping out on the open summit.
+From there, the trail moderates nicely before topping out on the semi-open summit.
 You will approach the summit from behind the old fire tower observer’s cabin, which is now a museum run by the Friends of Mount Arab.
-The tower will stand directly in front of you.
 To the right, there is a small side trail with views overlooking the private Mount Arab and Eagle Crag lakes.
-(However, these lakes are on private property with no public access.)
 For 360-degree views, climb to the top of the 35-foot fire tower, which was restored by the DEC and Friends of Mount Arab.

 Mount Arab in winter

-The parking area will be plowed and accessible.
+The parking area is plowed and accessible.

 Explore more!